Luke Littler hinted he would take sporting world by storm at three years old

 He has had pictures and exchanged messages with a host of top Premier League footballers, while the media have taken a keen interest in him and what type of kebabs he likes to eat.

-Having secured a £100,000 pay check and a PDC tour card for the next two years, it is clear that Littler will now be eating at the top table of darts.
+Having secured at least a £200,000 pay check and a PDC tour card for the next two years, it is clear that Littler will now be eating at the top table of darts.